 In some cases we may refer you to another professional setting.
 We may do so if your situation requires specialized services (e.g. frequent or multiple appointments weekly; treatment for significant drug or alcohol abuse/dependence, a severe eating disorder; on-going social services) for which our treatment model is not the standard of care in our profession.
 We do not provide treatment or assessments that are court ordered or otherwise required by the legal system.

-The primary services at the Counseling Center are individual and group psychotherapy.
+The primary services at CAPS are individual and group psychotherapy.
 Psychotherapy is not easily described in general statements.
 At its core is a collaborative relationship that develops between you and the therapist (and members of a group).
 Psychotherapy is not like a medical doctor visit.
 Instead, it requires a very active effort on your part.
 In order for the therapy to be most successful, you will need to work on things discussed in your sessions at other times as well.

 Many students use individual therapy to address personal concerns.
 Students typically seek services for help with adjusting to new situations, managing stress, difficulties in relationships, anxiety, depression, anger, grief, family problems and personal identity.
 Sometimes academic difficulties may reflect an underlying problem in one of these areas.